eddie-energy/architecture/arc42/aiida/solution-strategy/solution-strategy.md

 ## How does AIIDA integrate into EDDIE?

 One AIIDA instance runs at every customer site.
 Thus, AIIDA instances serve as sources of real-time energy data.
-AIIDA instances integrate into the EDDIE Framework by sending the energy data to an AIIDA Regional Connector (which is a plugin of the EDDIE Framework).
-Therefore, from the EDDIE Framework perspective, AIIDA is considered a [Regional Connector](../../eddie-framework/solution-strategy/solution-strategy.md).
+AIIDA instances integrate into the EDDIE Framework by sending the energy data to an AIIDA Region Connector (which is a plugin of the EDDIE Framework).
+Therefore, from the EDDIE Framework perspective, AIIDA is considered a [Region Connector](../../eddie-framework/solution-strategy/solution-strategy.md).

 ## Why does AIIDA need a user interface?